What You Need To Know About Visas

-- Apostilles and Certification of Documents: Available through the Secretary of the Commonwealth of Massachusetts Office, U.S. Department of State's Office of Authentications, and TDS
+- Apostilles and Certification of Documents: Available through the Secretary of the Commonwealth of Massachusetts Office, and U.S. Department of State's Office of Authentications

-- Police Certificates: Obtain criminal records checks and fingerprint cards through the FBI or your local police department
+- Police Certificates: Obtain criminal records checks and fingerprint cards through the FBI or your local police department.
+HUPD offers fingerprinting service.

-- Translations: Many embassies and consulates provide lists of local translators; local options for translation service providers include Language Connections, Language Line, and Boston Language Institute.
+- Translations: Many embassies and consulates provide lists of local translators; local options for translation service providers include Language Connections, Language Line, and translations.boston.

 You may need a transit visa for countries you stop in or pass through en route to your final destination.
 Although most common in Canada, they're also required elsewhere.